oTree-org/otree-core/docs/app/templates.rst

 Smartphones and tablets
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since pTree uses Bootstrap for its user interface,
+Since pTree uses Bootstrap for its participant interface,
 your pTree app should work on all major browsers (Chrome/Internet Explorer/Firefox/Safari).
-When users visit on a smartphone or tablet (e.g. iPhone/Android/etc.),
+When participants visit on a smartphone or tablet (e.g. iPhone/Android/etc.),
 they should see an appropriately scaled down "mobile friendly" version of the site.
 This will generally not require any effort on your part since Bootstrap does it automatically,
-but if you plan to deploy your app to users on mobile devices,
+but if you plan to deploy your app to participants on mobile devices,
 you should test it out on a mobile device during development,
 since some HTML code doesn't look good on mobile devices.